baasbox/docs/source/index.md

 ```

 ### Retrieve documents
-You can get documents in two ways: using their unique ids, or executing a query to perform a search.
+You can get documents in two ways: using their unique IDs, or executing a query to perform a search.
 Both methods are described below.

-#### Retrieve a document by its id
+#### Retrieve a document by its ID

 `GET /document/:collection/:ID`